 This post is a long post.
-However, it is a post with some simple suggestions on how to use white vinegar to make the best & cleanest home.
-White vinegar is cheap, readily available, and effective.
-It is a safer cleaning solution for pets and children as there are no chemicals or harsh detergents to cause them harm.
+Still, it is a post with some simple suggestions on how to use white vinegar to make the best & cleanest home.
+This is because white vinegar is cheap, readily available, and effective.
+Moreover, it is a safer cleaning solution for pets and children as there are no chemicals or harsh detergents to cause them harm.

 In fact, I have often wondered what you can’t do with white vinegar!
-I have asthma and find that those harsh commercial cleaners will often cause a flare up and send me grabbing up my inhaler.
-When I use white vinegar, I find that I breathe easier.
+For instance, I have asthma and find that those harsh commercial cleaners will often cause a flare up and send me grabbing up my inhaler.
+But when I use white vinegar, I find that I breathe easier.

-I purchase white vinegar, with 5% acidity by the half-gallon container every week.
-From the laundry room to the kitchen to the garden, I use it everywhere.
+So now, I purchase white vinegar, with 5% acidity by the half-gallon container every week.
+Because from the laundry room to the kitchen to the garden, I use it everywhere.